Jefferies Financial Group Analysts Give Delivery Hero (ETR:DHER) a €90.00 Price Target

-Jefferies Financial Group set a €90.00 ($96.77) price target on Delivery Hero (ETR:DHER – Get Rating) in a report issued on Thursday, Borsen Zeitung reports.
+Jefferies Financial Group set a €90.00 ($96.77) target price on Delivery Hero (ETR:DHER – Get Rating) in a report released on Wednesday morning, Borsen Zeitung reports.

 Delivery Hero Price Performance